Introduction – Kerberos SSO

 The appliance will join the domain and a computer account object will be created in the default Computers container in Active Directory.

-Specify the IP addresses / subnets to be used for SSO (Applies to web app only)
+Specify the IP addresses / subnets to be used for SSO (Applies to web app and client apps using web sign-in)

 Within Foldr Settings >> Single Sign-on >> Kerberos you should now configure the subnets (or even individual IP addresses) that clients will be connecting that should use Kerberos SSO.
 Configure one subnet / address per line.